KevinSheedy/jquery.alphanum/README.md

 ===============
 jquery.alphanum works by maintaining a blacklist of non-alphanumeric characters.
 There is no whitelist.
 It is assumed that all unicode characters are permissable unless there is a specific rule that disallows them.

-These are the blacklisted characters that can be encodable using 7-bit ascii
+These are the blacklisted characters that are encodable using 7-bit ascii
 ```bash
 var blacklist = '!@#$%^&*()+=[]\\\';,/{}|":<>?~`.- _';
 ```